rust-lang/rfcs/text/0000-target-tier-policy.md

 - A tier 2 target must have value to people other than its maintainers.
 - Any new tier 2 target must have a designated team of developers on call to consult on target-specific build-breaking issues, or if necessary to develop target-specific language or library implementation details.
-(This team should in almost all cases have at least 2 developers.)
+This team must have at least 2 developers.
 - The target must not place undue burden on Rust developers not specifically concerned with that target.
 Rust developers may be expected to not gratuitously break a tier 2 target, but are not expected to become experts in